AES-Outreach/Fall-2022-Coop-Interviews/FRONTEND/README.md

 ## Bonus Challenges

-- Make your UI responsive, that is usable of all screen sizes
+- Make your UI responsive, that is usable on all screen sizes
 - Implement any other features you think would provide a better MFA experience